HalbleiterphotonikUniMarburg/AnSpraKon/README.md

 The provided ArchARM image is an usable example for the RPi 1 Modell A+.

+Look [here](https://github.com/HalbleiterphotonikUniMarburg/AnSpraKon/wiki/AnSpraKon-ArchARM-Rpi-1-Model-A-) in the wiki for the image-download and more information.

 # Dependencies
 * Python3
 * OpenCV 3